Customer Experience Audit: New York Times Beats Google

 For a brand to do what The New York Times is doing, it needs courageous leaders.
 It needs leaders who are able to know exactly what they are selling.
 Further, those leaders must be able to recognize that their customer has changed.
 The New York Times has earned its position in our CX Bold Moves Series for doing all of this without having an identity crisis.

 We see brands in such crisis every day.
 They are holding onto the image of their past customer.
 Or they are so afraid of change that they say they are investing in a digital transformation, but all they do is hire a Digital Transformation Director without providing support infrastructure around the role.
+And without designing the cross channel customer experiences users crave.

 46% average annual growth only happens when an organization is focused on that goal and when they allocate leadership and funding appropriately.
 The New York Times clearly has that focus and courage.
 Do you?